 The union Jal Shakti minister Gajendra Singh Shekhawat, who belongs to Rajasthan blamed the state government for slackness and in competence for not getting the project included in the National Projects Scheme (NPS).

-Shekhawat said that the state government didn't bother to get the investment clearance, clearance and technical approval necessary for the project to be included in the NPS.
+Shekhawat said that the state government didn't bother to get the investment clearance, environment clearance and technical approval necessary for the project to be included in the NPS.

 I challenge chief minister Ashok Gehlot, his competent minister or any official for an open debate on ERCP.
 Congress is just playing politics on the project misleading people by unnecessarily blaming central government for the project,” Shekhawat said.